Andrettin/Wyrmsun/readme.txt

 * Buildings
 - Town Halls can now only be built on top of Settlement Sites.
+- Smithies can now store Copper, Silver, Gold and Coal.

 * Map Editor
 - Fixed crash which happened when placing a railroad over a neutral copper mine.